a-torrano-m/BikeZeus/README.md

 ./BikesNotebook_question1.ipynb		: Answer to question 1.

 ./BikesNotebook_question2.ipynb		: Answer to question 2 ( follow above [launch-BINDER] link
 in order to get the embedded maps and figures).
+Maps are DRAGGABLE and ZOOMABLE.

 ./BikesNotebook_question2_SIMUL.ipynb	: Solution to question 2 from the Operations Research/Simulation
 point of view.
 It is possible to map the district and estimate mean commute time for each point in a grid